JorikSchellekens/warp-demo/slides/slides.md

 Check the unsuported features list:

   - abi.encode / abi.decode    # on the roadmap
-  - terenary operators         # on the roadmap
+  - ternary operators         # on the roadmap
   - indexed events             # on the roadmap
   - gas